funkhaus/store/README.md

 store
 =====

-An e-commerce plugin to WordPress
+An e-commerce plugin to WordPress.